keyan-m/aiken-flat/README.md

 const decode_direction: fn(ByteArray) -> Direction =
   flat.make_decoder(direction_decoder)
 ```
 As you can see, `Encoder` and `Decoder` are not involved anymore.
-Also, these
+These two will
-two also take care of incorporating "filler" bits.
+also take care of incorporating "filler" bits.

 ### `Color`
-For a custom type with values stored in some of its constructors, let's contrive
+For a custom type with values stored in some of its constructors, let's look at
-another example!
+another example:
 ```aiken
 pub type Color {
   Abyss